 Risk assessments often require supporting documentation and consistent output for audit review.
 Nintex supports automation around forms and document handling in workflow execution.

-Users across G2 praise Nintex for its intuitive interface, ease of use, document automation, and workflow orchestration capabilities.
+Users praise Nintex for its intuitive interface, ease of use, document automation, and workflow orchestration capabilities.

 One hurdle that buyers frequently point out about Nintex’s pricing is that it can be difficult to justify for smaller teams or limited-use cases.